Cost and Safety

 | RDS / Aurora Postgres | Instance uptime + storage.
 Even an idle database costs money. |

 | NAT Gateway | Data processed through the gateway.
-Private subnet outbound traffic (to SQS, S3, ECR, etc.) goes through NAT. |
+Private subnet outbound traffic to internet destinations goes through NAT.
+Not used for AWS service calls (those go through VPC endpoints). |

 | S3 | Storage bytes + request count.
 Source snapshots and artifact bundles accumulate. |